yireo/yireo-slides/slides/yireo/vsf2-magento2.md

 - Modify `routes.js` to refer to a new layout
 - Or customize the original `layouts/*`
 - Or create a Nuxt middleware to extend router

 ---
+# Overriding CSS
+- Just edit the `assets/styles.scss` file.
+It is empty.

+---
 # Overriding components